Last updated: May 4, 2026

 - CPA or tax preparer review: this may help if the household income question is the problem, especially when Social Security or pension income is partly taxable.

-- Be careful with financing tied to the tax bill: the Florida Department of Elder Affairs warns that PACE-style assessments are added to the property tax bill and are not covered by homestead exemptions.
+- Be careful with financing tied to the tax bill: the Florida Department of Elder Affairs warns that PACE financing is added to the property tax bill and is not covered by homestead exemptions.

 Does Florida have a senior property tax exemption statewide?